-Ask our landowners or partner agencies about Nevada Land Trust and you’ll hear words like trusted, local, respectful, flexible, and creative.
-We’ve also been called resourceful, scrappy, persistent, and extremely passionate about conservation in Nevada.
-We are proud of the solid partnerships and relationships built over the years, and recognize that as Nevada’s first independent land trust, we’d be nowhere without them.
+Ask our partners about Nevada Land Trust, and you’ll hear words like trusted, local, respectful, flexible and creative.
+We’ve also been called resourceful, scrappy, persistent and extremely passionate about conservation in Nevada.
+We are proud of the partnerships and relationships we’ve built over the years and recognize that as Nevada’s first independent land trust, we’d be nowhere without them.

 - Wildlife habitat and affected species

 Sometimes the best conservation outcome is through acquisition by a public entity, as in the case of an inholding surrounded by public land.
 Often these contain the water sources that support wildlife on those public lands.
 Nevada Land Trust must raise sufficient funds to cover all costs before a project can be completed successfully.
 Much, but not all, of the cost of these acquisitions can be funded through local, state and federal programs.

 NLT has been successful in facilitating the public purchase of high conservation value tracts of land and water by leveraging our expertise in:

 - Document preparation (letters of intent/ agreements/ escrow instructions/ vendor agreements)

 - Information tracking and landowner database systems